l3dlp-sandbox/Gopherscript/README.md

 - Properties cannot be accessed with a dynamic name ( ``$obj[$name]`` ), only Go functions that are passed objects in can (you have to trust them anyway).
 - In a general way some features will be added (or refused) to limit code obfuscation.

-If you find Gopherscript too restrictive a ``lax`` mode might be introduced in the future.
+If you find Gopherscript too restrictive don't worry !
+A ``lax`` mode might be introduced in the future.

 ## Installation & Usage